 7. Taste of Metal in Your Mouth

-Ways to address a metallic taste:
+How to investigate a metallic taste:

-- Discuss your medications with your dentist
+- Review any recently started medications with your doctor or dentist

 Taste of Metal in Your Mouth